jiaw1/DriveSense_Smart_Glove/README.md

 Copyright (c) 2025 Wenying Jia

 All rights reserved.
-This code is the sole work of the author unless otherwise specified.
+This code is the sole work of the author.